-This would be a pilot study to identify the effectiveness of Transportation Improvement Program projects.
+This will be a pilot study to identify the effectiveness of TIP projects.
 Measuring project effectiveness is important in order to know whether the employed strategies work well and are therefore suitable for application in similar situations.

-To this end, staff will select TIP projects that are programmed for construction during Spring 2012.
-It is likely that traffic and operations TIP projects will only be selected, as the construction period of projects in this category is shorter than other projects, such as the construction of freeway interchanges.
-The "before" data will be collected in early spring 2012, before the selected project begins.
+To this end, staff will select TIP projects that are programmed for construction during the spring of 2012.
+It is likely that only traffic and operations projects will be selected, as the construction period of projects in this category is shorter than for other projects, such as the construction of freeway interchanges.
+The "before" data will be collected in the early spring 2012, before a selected project begins.
 The "after" data will be collected upon project completion, which may be later than 2012.

 The type of "before" and "after" data that staff will collect depends on the nature of the project.
-For a traffic management and operations project, chances are that traffic flow, speed, delay, and safety information will be collected.
-If budget allows, the level of service and air quality information will also be calculated for the "before" and "after" conditions.
+For traffic management and operations it is likely that traffic flow, speed, delay, and safety information will be collected.
+If budget allows, the level-of-service and air quality information will also be calculated for the "before" and "after" conditions.
 Staff will compare the two sets of data and draw conclusions.

-Activities associated with this project will be conducted as described about, and a report documenting the study results will be prepared in FFY 2012.
+Activities associated with this project will be conducted as described above, and a report documenting the study results will be prepared in FFY 2012.

-FUNDING G RECIPIE NT(S) FUNDING SOURCE(S 5) CTPS 30,000 MAPC MassDOT FFY12 Total Budget PL 28,500 MPO §5303 SPR MassDOT MassDOT \$5303 MBTA Other
+FUNDING G RECIPIE NT(S) FUNDING SOURCE(S)

+CTPS MAPC MassDOT FFY12 Total Budget PL MPO \$5303 SPR MassDOT MassDOT §5303 MBTA Other

+30,000 \$30,000 28,500 1,500